 We recently worked at a major oil company where the global IT Director was concerned about past project failures.
 Like many organisations there had been numerous ‘project failures’ including some expensive, cancelled projects.
-As an oil company with deep pockets these project failures cost tens of millions of pounds.
+As an oil company with deep pockets, these project failures cost tens of millions of pounds.
 Therefore it was decided, as a matter of urgency, to improve the project capability of the organization.

 An edict was issued instructing all project managers to gain a PRINCE2 or PMP qualification.
 We can all see the logic here.
-If a project manager has passed an industry recognized, professional qualification in project management, the project capability of the organization would be improved.
+If a project manager has passed an industry-recognized, professional qualification in project management, the project capability of the organization would be improved.

 While the logic may be clear to see, I do not think that a training course in project management necessarily improves project management capability.
 Indeed some of these courses seem to teach people how to pass the exam and not how to be a better project manager.
-So, is there a better way of improving project management competence rather this type of training?
+So, is there a better way of improving project management competence rather than this type of training?

 Having run many projects and transformation programmes, I have worked with a great many project managers.
 Some have run IT projects and others business projects.
 While training does have its place in up-skilling project managers, I think a far more effective way of improving your project management capability is by mentoring.

-Mentors can be senior project mangers within your organisation or provided by an external company.
+Mentors can be senior project managers within your organisation or provided by an external company.
 Both have their own merits and disadvantages.
 An internal mentor knows the organization which is clearly an advantage.
 On the demerit side, an internal mentor may not have sufficient time to be a mentor when this mentoring is actually needed.

-Also, an internal mentor may have a political motive which may not be a good thing.
+An internal mentor may have a political motive which may not be a good thing.
 An external mentor may not know the organisation, although over time they will, but they can bring a wealth of experience from other organisations.
 They should, hopefully, be free from political interference.